Bet (TV series): Production

 The series was announced in May 2024 when Netflix commissioned an English-language adaptation of the Japanese manga Kakegurui, with Simon Barry serving as showrunner and Boat Rocker Studios serving as a production company.
 Filming took place in Toronto, Canada.
 Barry stated that the creative team aimed to capture the spirit of the original manga while crafting a unique narrative suited for a Western audience.
+Virtual Production should shots were produced at Dark Slope Studios.
 In June 2025, Netflix renewed the series for a second season.

 Reception

 Bet received mixed reviews from critics and audiences.
 Some praised the series for its stylized visuals and performances, particularly Martineau's portrayal of Yumeko.
 However, others criticized it for deviating from the source material and lacking depth in storytelling.
-Variety criticizes Bet for its "many missteps" and calls this adaptation as "wholly unnecessary" since there are already the Japanese live-action adaptation on Netflix and two live-action films as well.
+Variety criticized Bet for its "many missteps", calling the adaptation "wholly unnecessary" due to the prior existence of a Japanese-produced live-action drama adaptation already available on Netflix alongside two live-action films tying into the series.

-The series also faced backlash pre-release for its casting choices, with some fans accusing it of "Asian erasure" due to the predominantly non-Asian cast and the change in setting from the original Japan, a common criticism of Western adaptations of Asian media.
-In particular, this includes those made by the show's streaming service Netflix, such as the film adaptation of another anime, Death Note.
-The official trailer of Bet season 1 on YouTube garners over 100,000 dislikes.
+Bet also faced backlash in pre-release for its casting choices, with some Kakegurui fans accusing it of "Asian erasure" due to the predominantly non-Asian cast and the change in setting from Japan in the original manga, a common criticism of Western adaptations of Asian media.
+In particular, this criticism of western manga and anime adaptations includes those made by the show's streaming service Netflix, such as the film adaptation of Death Note.
+During this period, the official trailer for the first season of Bet garnered over 100,000 dislikes on YouTube.

+Viewership

+According to data from Showlabs, Bet ranked tenth on Netflix in the United States during the week of 19–25 May 2025.